 Desserts at the Disney Princess Breakfast Adventures will include Chocolate Princess Cake Pops, White Chocolate Slipper with Strawberry Ganache, Petite Fruit Tarts, and more.

-Will the experience be worth the cost?
-We are sure it will be a great way to have some quality time with the Disney Princesses.
-However, $125 is a high price to pay so it remains to be seen how the experience actually is.
+Is the experience worth the cost?
+It is a great way to have some quality time with the Disney Princesses. $125 is a high price to pay.
+However, reviews are overwhelmingly positive.

 The Disneyland Princess Breakfast will be very popular.
 You can Book Online or call (714) 781-DINE or (714) 781-3463 up to 60 days in advance.
 You can also use the Disneyland App to book.

 Which Disneyland Character Breakfast Meal is the Best?

 Each of the character breakfasts at Disneyland offers something a little bit different.
 The quality and variety of food are pretty similar for all the character breakfasts.
 If we had to pick one and say the food quality has the edge it is probably Storyteller’s Cafe for us.

 However, do not go to a Disneyland character breakfast expecting amazing food.
 It is a buffet and whilst Disney does these very well, that kind of food has its limitations.